Sudanese In 'Total Panic' As Paramilitaries Move South

 The United Nations says more than seven million people have been displaced by the war.
 At least 85,000 had sought refuge in Wad Madani.

-In the village of Aykura, 30 kilometres (19 miles) north of Wad Madani, one resident told AFP by phone that "the RSF has taken everything -- the cars, the trucks, the tractors".
+In the village of Aykura, 30 kilometres north of Wad Madani, one resident told AFP by phone that“the RSF has taken everything, the cars, the trucks, the tractors”.

 He, too, stressed the need for anonymity to protect him from paramilitary violence.